-The internet has allowed for so many amazing things over the past 20 years, from virtual communities to online shopping.
-One of the newer internet trends takes advantage of people’s desire for visual content and their need to interact.
-This trend is webcasting.
+The internet has given us so many great ways to connect with others over the past three decades, from email to virtual communities to video chat.
+One of the most popular ways to connect today responds to people’s desire for video content and their need to interact.

 What is Webcasting?

 Webcasting is the process of video broadcasting live over the internet.
 This technology operates in real-time and allows for dynamic, active conversations between the webcaster and their viewers.

 There are three different webcast formats produced most frequently:

 - Social webcasts, where a user or business "goes live" on a social media platform like Facebook, Instagram or X. The video could be captured from a mobile phone or a computer.

 - Studio webcasts, where high-definition cameras are used to send a live broadcast from a studio, like the one here at Informatics.
 This setup requires more equipment and technical expertise than a social webcast, but it also produces a higher-end product.

 - Webinars, where a presenter uses a conferencing platform like Zoom or Microsoft Teams to broadcast live video to viewers, who can respond or ask questions.

 In each of these settings, viewers are typically able to respond via chat or comment to the broadcasters in real-time.
 The best webcastsers use this information to steer and tailor their presentation as it is happening.